gurjotsingh4398/chartjs/README.md

-This Project was created using React.js and Chart.js Which uses json data to fetch points and plot it on the chart made using the Chartjs library.
+This Project was created using React.js and Chart.js ,Which uses json data to fetch points and plot it on the chart made using the Chartjs library.

 Link to the project is: